danherbert-io/elide-for-laravel/docs/digging-deeper.md

 }
 ```

-In our `app.blade.php` file, we now add a reference to this partial:
+In our `app.blade.php` file, we might now add a reference to this partial:

 ```bladehtml